Pages

 A Medicine for the Tooth Ach Cos: si:

-To take away e Itch
+To take away the Itch

-Take a penniworth of Sallett Oyle; a half penni worth of the flower of Brimstone, and a half penniworth of Ginger; and beat them soe well together; till they come to an Oyle, then annoint e place, all over at night by a warme fire, when you doe this put on a cleane shift, & shift you not a fortnith after, itt will cure if you anoint onely the Joints itt will serve 80
+Take a penniworth of Sallett Oyle; a half penni worth of the flower of Brimstone, and a half penniworth of Ginger; and beat them soe well together; till they come to an Oyle, then annoint the place, all over at night by a warme fire, when you doe this put on a cleane shift, & shift you not a fortnith after, itt will cure if you anoint onely the Joints itt will serve 80

 -